 We've established a track record over six years of operations and very much intend to be around for the long term, with increasing financial strength over time.
-In the event our business changed for the worse and was unable to continue, however, we've built in three types of investor protection for those participating in our loans.
+In the event our business changed for the worse and was unable to continue, however, we've built in three types of investor protection for those investing in our loans.

-First, unlike a REIT or other fund, the repayment of our LROs is contractually dependent upon repayment of each underlying loan -- not on the performance of GROUNDFLOOR as a company.
+First, unlike a REIT or other fund, the repayment of our LROs is contractually dependent upon repayment of each underlying loan -- not on the performance of Groundfloor as a company.
 The process of securing and overseeing repayment is not costly relative to the aggregate amount of capital at stake, and can be facilitated by any successor entity.

 Second, in the near future, all LROs will be issued by subsidiaries of our parent company.
 Our subsidiaries have no other competing creditors.
 The only obligations they have are the notes sold to investors.
 This structure, once in place, can serve as another form of insulation against any financial claims lodged against the parent company.

-Third, all uninvested funds (both funds transferred in as wells repaid dollars sitting in investor accounts) are kept in an "For the Benefit Of" bank account in which GROUNDFLOOR has disclaimed any economic interest.
+Third, all uninvested funds (both funds transferred in as wells repaid dollars sitting in investor accounts) are kept in an "For the Benefit Of" bank account in which Groundfloor has disclaimed any economic interest.
 Investors therefore receive the benefit of customary FDIC protection on any cash balances they hold with us within their Investor Accounts.